| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 D |

-Variable of the true disease status.
-It should be set the value to 1 for cases diseased and to 0 for those non-diseased. |
+Variable specifying the true disease status, coded as 1 for diseased cases and 0 for non-diseased cases. |

 Y |